-The point is not, how could such a man do such a thing?
-The point is: If such a man could do such a thing, how vigilant must we be to constantly strengthen our defences against the deceptiveness of sin.
-Jesus said to Peter-

-"Watch and pray lest ye enter into temptation" (Matthew 26:40)-
+The point is not: how could such a man do such a thing?
+The point is: if such a man could do such a thing, how vigilant must we be to constantly strengthen our defences against the deceptiveness of sin.
+Jesus said to Peter- "Watch and pray, lest ye enter into temptation."

-and Jesus himself, strong as he was, constantly followed this course.
+-and Jesus himself, strong as he was, constantly followed this course.
 But Peter did not see the urgent need.
 He overestimated himself.
 "I could never do that!"
 David may have done the same.

-Contemplation of the sin of David should carry us deeper and deeper into a comprehension of the hopeless sinfulness of all mankind and the wonderful wisdom and love of God in the plan of redemption whereby man is, all at the same time, purified, humbled, glorified, and filled with the effulgence of thanksgiving and reciprocal love.
+Contemplation of David's sin should carry us deeper and deeper into a comprehension of the hopeless sinfulness of all mankind, and the wonderful wisdom and love of God in the plan of redemption whereby man is-all at the same time-purified, humbled, glorified, and filled with the effulgence of thanksgiving and reciprocal love.
 That love is in proportion to our recognition of forgiveness-

-"He to whom much is forgiven, the same loveth much" (Luke 7:42-43).
+"To whom much is forgiven, the same loveth much" (Luke 7:47).

-We shall then more and more understand how it could happen to such a man, and we shall feel a deep fellow feeling with him in it all, and we shall be increasingly kind and compassionate and understanding to the sins and failures and weaknesses of all.
+Then we shall more and more understand how it could happen to such a man, and we shall feel a deep fellow-feeling with him in it all, and we shall be increasingly kind and compassionate and understanding to the sins and failures and weaknesses of all.

 We shall not increase our tolerance toward sin.
-Much, much the reverse.
-We shall more and more realis its terrible, destructive evil; we shall recognise it more and more as the great common, implacable enemy of us all, and shall perceive that if a man is sincerely struggling against it, only God can judge the seriousness of his failures, and the extent of his successes, and the more concerned and anxious we shall be, by prayer and study, to fortify ourselves against sin-
+Much the reverse.
+We shall more and more realize its terrible, destructive evil power; we shall recognize it more and more as the great, common, implacable enemy of us all.
+And we shall perceive that if a man is sincerely struggling against it, only God can judge the seriousness of his failures, and the victory of his successes.
+And the more concerned and anxious we shall be, by prayer and study, to fortify ourselves-

-"Watch and pray, lest YE enter into temptation" (Mark 14:38).
+"Watch and pray, lest YE enter into temptation."

 We say this was a terrible sin-a major sin.
 When is a sin large or small?
 Who is to say?
 Any sin is sin.
-Any conscious, deliberate sin, even the most trivial is a complete break in our lifeline of love that unites us to God.
+Any conscious, deliberate sin, even the most trivial, is a complete break in our lifeline of love that unites us to God, and upon which everything depends.

-The depth of sin is no direct measure of the heart, or of a man's relative wickedness.
-A small, mean sin, done consciously and deliberately, and brushed off with a belittling of its seriousness, and excuses, and self-justification, when pointed out, can reveal a far more sordid and poverty-stricken state of heart than a great failure-stumbled into, or committed under pressure-that is sincerely and bitterly and openly repented of.
+The magnitude of a sin is no direct measure of the heart, or of a man's relative wickedness.
+A small, mean sin, done consciously and deliberately, and brushed off with a belittling of its seriousness, and with excuses and self-justification when pointed out-can reveal a far more sordid and poverty-stricken state of heart than a great failure that is sincerely and bitterly and openly repented of.

-We cannot judge degrees of guilt, or magnitude of sin.
+We cannot judge degrees of guilt, or magnitudes of sin.
 We do not know how severely God is testing a man, or what great work God is preparing him for.

-We can, and must, determine between factual right and wrong, and we must follow the scripturally required course in relation to it.
-But we cannot judge, we cannot condemn, we cannot discern motives or relative degrees of guilt.
+We can, and must, determine between factual right and wrong.
+And we must follow the scripturally-required course in relation to it.
+But we cannot judge or condemn, we cannot discern motives, or relative degrees of guilt.
 That is God's prerogative.

-It is quite likely, and far more in keeping with his character, that David had no intent of going as far as adultery when he first sent for Bathsheba to visit him.
-The deadly downward course had begun, and God was watching and controlling, but David, presuming on his own strength and goodness, may have intended to go only so far.
+It is quite likely, and far more in keeping with his character, that David had no intention of going as far as adultery when he first sent for Bathsheba to visit him.
+The deadly, downward course had begun, and God was watching and controlling.
+But David, presuming on his own strength and goodness, may have intended to go only so far.